 The South Plainfield Columbiettes is seeking new members.
 The group meets on the first Wednesday of each month at 7:30 p.m., September through June, in the Knights of Columbus Hall, South Plainfield.
 The group is involved in charitable activities throughout the community.
 For details, call Mikki, (908) 754-3071.

-Flea Markets and Craft Fairs
+Flea Markets, Yard Sales and Craft Fairs

-Our Lady of Fatima Parish, Piscataway, will hold a flea market on the last Saturday of every month from 9 a.m. to 3 p.m. rain or shine.
+Our Lady of Fatima Parish, Piscataway, will hold a flea market on the second Saturday of every month from 9 a.m. to 3 p.m. rain or shine.
 A 10×10 vendor space is available for $25.
 To reserve a space, call (732) 968-5555, ext.
 1114.

 Outside the Diocese